Skip to content

 Engineering automation

 Engineering teams can retain architecture decisions, failed tests, repo conventions, release lessons, and operational constraints.
+This remains a strong technical proof workflow, but it should not be the only market story.

 Example question: